JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 - do not edit anything (scripts or parameters) after it's been used
 - commit all changes and all extra scripts etc. that were needed
-- when done, add a tag describing the release just calculated
+- when done with a data release, add a tag describing the release just calculated
-- note: could use branches; but typically we're only calculating one dataset at a time in a linear manner
+- side note: could use branches to help manage this; but typically we're only calculating one dataset at a time in a linear manner

 # Loading color depth MIPs into JACS libraries